jonghyeonk/SustainableBPM_Simulator/README.md

 # Copyright 2022 Jonghyeon Ko
 - This tool is free software under preparing published.
+(Under development)

 # SustainableBPM_Simulator
 - The framework is composed of (i) Carbon Foot-print Process Discovery and (ii) Carbon-perspective Simulation for Digital Twin.